Documentation Index

 mlxp_apikey = "{ API Key }"

-mlxp_project = "{ project name }"
+mlxp_project = "{ Project name }"

 client = ModelRegistryAPI(mlxp_endpoint, mlxp_apikey)

-Method 2: Configure environment variables.
+Method 2: Set environment variables

-You can configure environment variables as follows:
+You can set environment variables as follows:

 export MLX_ENDPOINT_URL="https://your-mlx-endpoint"